toiletbril/Owokai/README.md

 #  Owokai Themes

-Originally a fork of Monokai theme with custom colors, now a standalone theme pack with beautiful eye friendly colors.
+Originally a fork of Monokai theme with custom colors, now a standalone theme pack.

 | Owokai                                      | Owokai Alt                                     |
 | ------------------------------------------- | ---------------------------------------------- |